Mechanism Design for Decentralized Risk Detection: Strict Propriety, Network Coalitions, and the Backfiring Mandat: Introduction

-\paragraph{Compliance Moral Hazard.} Firms that share risk signals may trigger costly investigations or reveal detection capabilities to competitors, creating free-riding incentives \parencite{begley2017strategic}.
+This paper develops a dynamic mechanism design framework for this setting.
+Three strategic frictions distinguish the problem from classical mechanism design with decentralized information and require simultaneous treatment.
+The first is \emph{compliance moral hazard}: firms that share risk signals may trigger costly investigations or reveal detection capabilities to competitors, creating free-riding incentives \parencite{begley2017strategic}.
 When detection benefits are shared through federation but compliance costs are borne locally, firms face incentives to underreport.
-Competitive pressure intensifies this moral hazard by raising the opportunity cost of flagging risky accounts: a channel analogous to the competition--deposit insurance interaction documented in \textcite{bao2017could}.

-\paragraph{Adversarial Adaptation.} Sophisticated bad actors observe intervention patterns and restructure their behavior in response, requiring detection policies robust to strategic manipulation.
+Competitive pressure intensifies this moral hazard by raising the opportunity cost of flagging risky customers; a related channel is documented for deposit insurance in \textcite{bao2017could}.
+The second is \emph{adversarial adaptation}: sophisticated bad actors observe intervention patterns and restructure their behavior in response, requiring detection policies robust to strategic manipulation.
 This connects to the literature on strategic classification \parencite{hardt2016strategic, dong2018strategic}, with the additional complication that the adversary's adaptation is endogenous to the entire system of firms' reporting and the regulator's intervention.
+The third is \emph{information destruction through intervention}: acting on detected risk permanently removes nodes and edges from the observation network, creating an exploration--exploitation tradeoff where aggressive intervention improves immediate security but degrades future learning.
+This echoes optimal stopping problems in the bandit literature \parencite{gittins1979bandit, whittle1988restless}.